sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

 9. Customize the wp-admin path while logged in as an administrator

 == Changelog ==
+= 5.0.28 (14 Deb 2024) =
+Compatibility with PHP 8.3 and WP 6.4.3
+Update - Compatibility with Hostinger
+Update - Compatibility with InstaWP
+Update - Compatibility with Solid Security Plugin (ex iThemes Security) Update - Added the option to block the API call by rest_route param Update - Added new detectors in the option to block the Theme Detectors Update - Security Check for valid WP paths
+Fixed - Don't load shortcode recapcha for logged users Fixed - Rewrite rules for the custom  wp-login path on Cloud Panel and Nginx servers Fixed - Issue on change paths when WP Multisite with Subcategories Fixed - Hide rest_route param when Rest API directory is changed Fixed - Multilanguage support plugins
+Fixed - Small bugs & typos

 = 5.0.27 (18 Oct 2023) =
 * Update - Compatibility with WP 6.4.1 & PHP 8.3
 * Update - Option to create a random suffix number instead of the version number to prevent caching on static files in admin